Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Abstract

 \section{Abstract}

-Imaging system design is a complex, time-consuming, and largely manual process; LiDAR design, ubiquitous in mobile devices, autonomous vehicles, and aerial imaging platforms, adds further complexity through unique spatial and temporal sampling requirements.
+Imaging system design is a complex and largely manual process; LiDAR design, ubiquitous in mobile, robotic, and aerial imaging, adds further complexity through unique spatial and temporal sampling requirements.
 In this work, we propose a framework for automated, task-driven LiDAR system design under arbitrary constraints.
 To achieve this, we represent LiDAR configurations in a continuous six-dimensional design space and learn task-specific implicit densities in this space via flow-based generative modeling.
 We then synthesize new LiDAR systems by modeling sensors as parametric distributions in 6D space and fitting these distributions to our learned implicit density using expectation-maximization, enabling efficient, constraint-aware LiDAR system design.
-We validate our method on diverse tasks in 3D vision, enabling automated LiDAR system design across real-world-inspired applications in face scanning, robotic tracking, and object detection.
+We validate our method on diverse tasks in 3D vision, demonstrating automated LiDAR system design across real-world-inspired applications in face scanning, robotic tracking, and object detection.